Our verdict

 A shoe for many different scenarios

-As an experienced runner said, this New Balance shoe is like “a well-oiled diesel engine.”
-It’s excellent when it comes to running long distances, but it’s perfectly at ease on shorter runs too, at slow to uptempo paces, and even for recovery days.
+This New Balance shoe is excellent when it comes to running long distances, but it’s perfectly at ease on shorter runs too!
+It works great for slow to uptempo paces and even for recovery days.

 Don’t expect the SC Trainer to feel light